Trashytalk/piwardrive/docs/security.rst

 For HTTP clients, obtain a bearer token by POSTing valid credentials to ``/token``.
+Include ``Authorization: Bearer <token>`` with requests to routes that modify configuration or control services, as well as ``/status``.
+When
-Include ``Authorization: Bearer <token>`` with requests to routes that modify configuration or control services.
-When ``PW_API_PASSWORD_HASH`` is unset the API does not enforce authentication, but running without a password is strongly discouraged.
+``PW_API_PASSWORD_HASH`` is unset the API does not enforce authentication, but running without a password is strongly discouraged.